Font redistribution FAQ (Frequently Asked Questions) for Windows

-The applications you use to create the documents may limit commercial use, but in general, there are no special restrictions around the distribution of documents that only contains embedded Windows’ fonts (unless you are using an application that is specifically licensed for home, student or non-commercial use).
+The applications you use to create the documents may limit commercial use, but in general, there are no special restrictions around the distribution of documents that contain embedded Windows’ fonts (unless you are using an application that is specifically licensed for home, student, or non-commercial use).

 Can I embed the fonts into a game, application or device I’m developing based on the document font embedding permissions?

 No, document font embedding permissions relate to embedding fonts in documents only, not embedding fonts in games, apps and devices.